 The Concentration in Critical/Cultural Theory is designed to prepare students for further graduate study at the Ph.D. level, especially in the fields of literary studies, philosophy, semiotics, comparative literatures and Critical/Cultural Theory.

-Students selecting this concentration must complete five courses from the following in the Critical/Cultural Theory concentration:
+Students selecting this concentration must complete three courses from the following in the critical/cultural theory concentration:

 All M.A. in Humanities program candidates are required to complete the following:

 HUM 510 Methods and Materials of Humanities Research Plus one of the two thesis options available for M.A.
 Humanities students.